sverweij/mscgen_js/wikum/msgenny.md

 and automatic entity declarations.
 This enables you to set up a sequence chart *very* fast.
 See below for a complete comparison chart.

-To have our cake and eat it too we made the [online demo][4] translate between the two with the flick of a switch.
-The demo also contains a complete [tutorial][5] on *ms genny*.
+To have our cake and eat it too we made the mscgen_js [online interpreter][4] translate between the two with the flick of a switch.
+The interpreter also contains a complete [tutorial][5] on *ms genny*.

 ## Example